esphome/esphome-docs/components/midea_dongle.rst

     :image: midea.svg
     :keywords: midea

-The ``midea_dongle`` component creates a serial connection to the Midea climate devices for platforms to use.
+The ``midea_dongle`` component creates a serial connection to the Midea climate devices for others components to use.

+Example of hardware implementation is `Midea Open Dongle <https://github.com/dudanov/midea-open-dongle>`_ in free `KiCad <https://kicad-pcb.org>`_ format.

 As the communication with Midea devices done using UART, you need to have an :doc:`uart` in your configuration.